cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 In this case, the app does not make use of this.

+In addition, if you have the original source code or the IPA, you can inspect the embedded HTML files and verify that they do not include mixed content.
+Search for `http://` in the source and inside tag attributes, but remember that this might give false positives as, for example, finding an anchor tag `<a>` that includes a `http://` inside its `href` attribute does not always present a mixed content issue.
+Learn more about mixed content in [Google's Web Developers guide](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content).

 #### Dynamic Analysis

 For the dynamic analysis we will address the same points from the static analysis.